brontosaurusrex/brontosaurusrex.github.io/_posts/2023-09-25-Joyor-S10-S-Electric-Scooter.md

 Max tire pressure: 3,44 bar (50 psi)
 Toggle dual drive: Long press + (3 sec)
 Unlock speed limit: + and - together, then power button to go to the p10, - or + to go to 0, then again + and - together to get out of menu.
+Max speed: Seems to be limited to 45 kph (28 mph)